4S1ght/Soybean/README.md

 # Routines
 Routines are singular tasks or sets of grouped tasks executed in result of an event, be it a file change, time interval or a custom user-defined command.
-Routines make use of Soybean's [handlers module](#handlers-module) that offers a set easy of quick to implement event handlers.
+Routines make use of Soybean's [handlers module](#handlers-module) that offers a set of easy and quick to implement event handlers.

 There are a couple different types of routines executed based on different circumstances:
 - [Launch routines](#launch-routines)